FOREX-Dollar gains as U.S. economic strength supports sentiment

 The dollar rose to its strongest level of 2020 on Monday after last week's run of data confirmed that the U.S. economy is holding up well, while China's yuan briefly hit a new six-month high.
 Mostly, however, it was another quiet start to the week for currencies, with FX volatility near all-time lows and little in the way of key economic data.

-Investors are focused on central bank meetings in Japan, on Tuesday, and the European Central Bank meeting on Thursday.
+Investors are focused on Tuesday's Bank of Japan meeting and Thursday's European Central Bank meeting.
 Trading volumes were thin as Lunar New Year approaches in Asia and with U.S markets closed for Martin Luther King day on Monday.

 Figures on Friday showed U.S. homebuilding surged to a 13-year high in December.
 Retail sales also rose and a gauge of manufacturing activity rebounded to its highest in eight months.
 The strength in the U.S. economy underlines its relative outperformance versus the eurozone, although recent data point to a bottoming out in the European economy, as well as a recovery in China.